April 11-15 is the 2016 National Work Zone Awareness Week.

 However, in dense, slow moving traffic, the open lane fills quickly and can back up for miles.
 Research shows driver frustration decreases and traffic moves more smoothly when motorists use both lanes until reaching the defined merge area and then alternate merging every other vehicle in "zipper" fashion into the open lane.
 Using both lanes and merging like a zipper can reduce congestion up to 40 percent!

-“Move Over” law, which protects law enforcement and emergency response vehicles parked on the side of the road.
-This law requires motorists to slow down or change lanes when
+Motorists are also reminded of the 2012 “Move Over” law, which protects law enforcement, emergency response vehicles and MoDOT vehicles parked on the side of the road.
+This law requires motorists to slow down or change lanes when approaching these vehicles.

 MoDOT wants every employee and all travelers to get home safe.
 Check out the Traveler Information Map any time you travel and find out what work zones you’ll encounter before you go.